This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Rhubarb Cakes and Muffins

-- Toss rhubarb pieces in flour before folding into batter to prevent sinking
+- Dust rhubarb pieces with flour before folding into batter to prevent sinking

 Rhubarb Crisps and Cobblers